 Truckers that go through Tennessee and Kentucky tend to spend a lot of time on the road, so it is no surprise that they have a higher risk of getting tired while behind the wheel.
 If an accident takes place involving a big rig, it may be beneficial to work with an attorney.

-At Bart Durham Injury Law, justice is your right — and we demand it.
-For a free consultation about a truck accident case, call Bart Durham Injury Law.
+We can come to your home or hospital room if you are unable to travel during your recovery from your truck accident injury.
+For a free consultation about an accident case, call Bart Durham Injury Law.
 Your initial consultation is free of charge.
 Reserve it now by calling 615-242-9000 or Toll Free at 800-844-1712.
 Our firm accepts accident cases on a contingency fee basis — you owe no attorney fee unless you recover money in a settlement or jury verdict.
 Se habla Español.